-- Would your app be saving anything pertaining to your users?
+- Would your app save any information related to the app users?

-- Would your app be required to display any dynamic data on the basis of the users’ behavior within the app?
+- Would your app need to display any dynamic data based on in-app user behavior?

-- Does the app need to authenticate the user or would it need to have any configuration functionality that is admin-driven?
+- Would your app include user authentication, or would it need to have any admin-driven configuration functionality?

-If you answered any of these questions with a ‘Yes’, chances are that you would need a back-end application programming interface or an API to access the back-end resources for your mobile app.
-Now, majority of the back-end architectures tend to follow the MVC pattern i.e. Model, View, Controller.
-I am going to try here and clear up the basics of the back-end of a mobile app so that you would have a clearer idea of what all the buzz is actually about.
+If your answer to even one of these questions was ‘Yes’, you would most probably need a back-end application programming interface or a back-end API to access the back-end resources for your mobile app.
+Typically, majority of the back-end architectures follow the MVC pattern i.e. Model, View, Controller.
+What I am going to try here is, put forth the basics of the back end of a mobile app so that you get a clearer idea of what it is actually all about.